venkatviswa/sf-schema-intelligence/README.md

 ### LLMs Don't Know Your Org

-Large language models like Claude, GPT-4, and Gemini are trained on data up to a cutoff date.
+Large language models like Claude, ChatGPT, and Gemini are trained on data up to a cutoff date.
 For Salesforce developers and architects, this creates three compounding problems:

 **1. Salesforce releases 3 times a year**
 Salesforce ships major releases in Spring, Summer, and Winter — each introducing new standard objects, deprecated fields, changed relationships, and new Health Cloud or Financial Services Cloud APIs.
 A model trained in early 2024 knows nothing about Winter 2025 changes.
 Ask it to write Apex against a new object and it will confidently produce code that does not compile.